Kingdom of Hormuz

-The Kingdom of Hormuz (also known as Hormoz or, archaically, Ormus; هرمز; Ormuz) was located in the eastern side of the Persian Gulf and extended as far as Bahrain in the west at its zenith.
-The Kingdom was established in the 11th century initially as a dependency of the Kerman Seljuk Sultanate, and later as an autonomous tributary of the Salghurid Turkmens and the Ilkhanates.
+The Kingdom of Hormuz (also known as Hormoz or, archaically, Ormus; هرمز; Ormuz) was a kingdom ruled by a dynasty of southern Arab origin.
+It was located in the eastern side of the Persian Gulf and extended as far as Bahrain in the west at its zenith.
+The Kingdom was established in the 11th century initially as a dependency of the Kerman Seljuk Sultanate, and later as an autonomous tributary of the Salghurid Turkmens and the Ilkhanate.
 In its last phase Hormuz became a client state of the Portuguese Empire in the East.

-The island was a major economic base of economic exchanges and marine trade as an important port between the Persian Gulf and the Indian Ocean.
-This port was originally located on the southern coast of Iran to the east of the Strait of Hormuz, near the modern city of Minab, and was later relocated to the island of Jarun which came to be known as Hormuz Island, which is located near the modern city of Bandar-e Abbas.
+Hormuz, the island for which the Kingdom was named, was a major base of economic exchanges and marine trade as an important port between the Persian Gulf and the Indian Ocean.
+This port was originally located on the southern coast of Iran to the east of the Strait of Hormuz, near the modern city of Minab, and was later relocated to the island of Jarun, which came to be known as Hormuz Island, which is located near the modern city of Bandar Abbas.

 Etymology

-Popular etymology derives "Hormuz" from the Middle Persian pronunciation of the name of the Zoroastrian god Ahuramazda.
-Alternatively, it has been suggested that the name derives from Hur-Muz 'Place of Dates'.
-Yet another possibility is that it comes from ὅρμος hormos, the Greek word for 'cove, bay'.
+The origins of the name of Hormuz are vague.
+One theory is the name derives from the local Persian language word Hur-Mogh هورمغ 'Place of Dates', while another theory suggests "Hormuz" from the Middle Persian pronunciation of the name of the Zoroastrian god هرمز Hormoz (Ahura Mazda).
+Some sources suggest the former is more likely, while others lean towards the latter.
+Another theory claims that the strait of Hormuz may have been named after Ifra Hormizd, the mother of King Shapur II of Persia, who ruled between 309 and 379 AD.
+Yet another theory is that it comes from ὅρμος hormos, the Greek word for 'cove, bay'.

-The name of the urban settlement that acted as the capital of the Old Hormoz Kingdom was also given as Naband.
+The name of the urban settlement that acted as the capital of the Old Hormoz Kingdom was also given as Naband (نابند).